pantheon-systems/documentation/source/_docs/site-plan.md

 ### Sandbox Plan
 [Custom domains](/docs/domains/#custom-domains) are not available to Sandbox plans.
 Downgrading to a Sandbox plan will **automatically delete** existing custom domains across all environments of the site.
 If you decide to return to a paid plan in the future, you will need to add the domains again.

 Downgrading to a Sandbox plan will disable automatic backups.
-You will be able to create backups manually.
+You will still be able to create backups manually.
 For details, see [Backups Tool](/docs/backups/).

 ### Basic Plan
 [New Relic](/docs/new-relic/), [Redis](/docs/redis/), and [Solr](/docs/solr) are not available for Basic plans.
 These features must be disabled in order to select Basic as the new site plan when upgrading or downgrading plans.